Get insider access

 The Beats Studio Pro aren't intended for wireless gaming.
 They only work wirelessly via Bluetooth, so they can't connect with PlayStation or Xbox consoles without a wire.
 They work with Bluetooth-enabled PCs but have high latency, so you'll notice slight syncing issues between your game audio and video.

 The Beats Studio Pro are adequate for wired gaming.
 They aren't intended for gaming but work with PCs and PlayStation consoles via wired USB-C with low latency.
-They have a neutral default sound profile, and a few EQ presets are available for sound customization if you're connected via USB.
+If you like to feel a bit more rumble and boom from sound effects like explosions while dialogue and instruments are bright and sparkly, you'll like their sound.
+There are even a few EQ presets available for sound customization if you're connected via USB.
 However, they don't have a very good mic performance.

 Pros